jyeunicepark/blog/projects.md

 - work on at least 5 business application projects in 2021
 - become comfortable in data cleaning (Python) for data analysis
 - know how to perform web scraping
-- use Python / SQL / Ruby to visualize data findings
+- use Python & SQL to visualize data findings